jbaayen/rto-rtc-comparison-site/index.md

 ### Conclusions

-As of this writing, KISTERS RTO is vastly superior to RTC-Tools 2 both in terms of computation time, and in terms of optimality performance.
-The superior solution quality coming from RTO is a consequence of a careful implementation of the [path-stable](https://arxiv.org/abs/1801.06507) shallow water discretization.
-The superior solution times are largely due to the use of the highly parallelized KISTERS Gorilla NLP solver.
+As of this writing, KISTERS RTO outperforms RTC-Tools 2 both in terms of computation time and optimality performance.
+The high solution quality coming from RTO is a consequence of a careful implementation of the [path-stable](https://arxiv.org/abs/1801.06507) shallow water discretization.
+The high computational performance is largely due to the use of the parallelized KISTERS Gorilla NLP solver.

 ### Authors